dopetrader97/G.E.N.I.E.-Development/FREERINGGOLD /Opposition Breifs /🪽HAIL MARY REPLY BRIEF TO THE DISTRICT ATTORNEY’S OMNIBUS OPPOSITION 🪽.md

    - Emmanuel Davis (Pages 75–76)
    - Melissa Paradise (Page 132)

 These are specific and substantiated.
 The DA failed to rebut — tacitly conceding the point.
+These are not generalized claims.
+They are direct citations of withheld, exculpatory statements.
+The DA’s failure to address or rebut them is a tacit concession.

 ---